rawmain/av-app-android-wallet-ui/fastlane/README.md

 [bundle exec] fastlane android deploy
 ```

-Build Wallet and upload it to appcenter
+Build AV and upload it to appcenter

 ### android prepare_binary